TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Performance Evaluation

 \subsection{Comparison with Counterparts}

-We compare \sysname with existing rollup schemes, including StarkNet~\cite{starknet}, Scroll~\cite{scroll}, Optimism~\cite{optimism}, and Arbitrum~\cite{arbitrum}.
+We conduct a comparison of \sysname against prominent rollup solutions: StarkNet~\cite{starknet}, Scroll~\cite{scroll}, Optimism~\cite{optimism}, and Arbitrum~\cite{arbitrum}.
 The average transaction fees for StarkNet and Scroll over the past month were approximately 0.043 USD and 0.114 USD, respectively~\cite{l2beat}.
 The average transaction fees for Optimism and Arbitrum were significantly lower, at 0.012 USD and 0.005 USD, respectively.
 As shown in~\secref{subsec:cost}, the average transaction fee for \sysname is 0.006 USD per transaction with a batch size of 2000 (matching that of StarkNet), representing an 86\% reduction compared to StarkNet.
 Thus, the transaction fee in \sysname is comparable to those of optimistic rollups.
 As for throughput, current rollup solutions are constrained by the Ethereum mainnet, which can support up to 3,000 TPS.
-As shown in~\secref{subsec:performance}, \sysname can achieve throughput exceeding 5000 TPS.
+Section~\ref{subsec:performance} demonstrates that \sysname's off-chain processing can achieve throughput exceeding 5000 TPS.
 Regarding withdrawal times, StarkNet and Scroll offer withdrawals within a few minutes, while Optimism and Arbitrum have a withdrawal period of one week.
 Although \sysname must undergo a challenge process when TEEs are unavailable, the withdrawal time during the normal case remains a few minutes.